sung2063/AndroidSliderViewSample/README.md

 2) Open the project on Android Studio
 3) Run the program either on Android virtual device or your Android device

-For more information on how to use Android SliderViews library, check out the library link: https://github.com/sung2063/AndroidSliderViewsLibrary
+Check out <a href="https://github.com/sung2063/AndroidSliderViewsLibrary">Android SliderViews library</a> for more information on library usage.